VittoNico/Random_network_analysis/README.md

 mean_graph_html <- sprintf('<div><img src="%s" alt="Mean Graph"></div>', mean_graph_dependency$src)
 ```

-The script not only will create PNG file of the plots but for each of them it will make an HTML address for adding them to the report file.
+The script will not only create PNG files of the plots but it will also make an HTML address for each of them to add them to the report file.
 With all the information and the plots ready, all we need is the final report.
-This is the script needed for obtained it.
+This is the script needed to obtain it.
 The style of the report can be modified by changing parameters between the 'style' set.
-The report contain also a short explanation of the data obtained.
+The report contains also a short explanation of the data obtained.
 ```R
 # The script for the HTML report file
 report <- paste0(